Navigating the Play Spectrum

 MEANINGFUL

-• Read books and sing songs that contain novel words.
-Talk about what they mean.
+• Read books and sing songs that introduce novel vocabulary.

 ACTIVELY ENGAGING

-• Incorporate the four elements of water, fire, earth, and air.
+• Incorporate the natural elements—water, fire, earth, and air—into play.
 Wash the windows, build a fort and read by a flashlight, mix dough for modeling clay, or fly a kite!

-• Engage in wordless picture books like this one and this one.
+• Use wordless picture books to encourage storytelling and creativity.
+We like this one and this one.

-• Get outside and direct your child’s attention to what they see, feel, hear, smell, and taste.
+• Explore the outdoors and engage your child’s senses.
+What can you see, feel, hear, smell, or taste.

 ITERATIVE

-• Embrace the trial and error process: Try > Fail > Evaluate > Refine
+• Encourage a growth mindset: Try > Fail > Evaluate > Refine

 SOCIALLY INTERACTIVE

-• Play pretend: Set a restaurant scene one day this week.
+• Set up a pretend restaurant.
 Use a table cloth and light a candle.
 Create a menu together and set the table.
 For fun, who would you like to be?
 A hostess, server, or chef?
 Take orders, cook, and fill water glasses.

 We love talking about play and could easily go on and on, but we want to keep this topic as focused as possible.
 If you’d like to learn more about each of the characteristics, read this article (pp. 21-44).
 And if there’s a specific one you need more support with, we’d love to help.
 You can submit your questions here.